 The social worker’s reports are often the hardest things for parents to process because they contain fragments of statements and misrepresentation drafted by the social worker that is intent on proving their allegations true.
 The reports are heavily relied upon by the judge.
 Once DCFS files a case against you in court, DCFS will be intent on proving the allegations true.

 Social Workers and Services/Classes

-At the core of the dependency court system is the solution to every case is that a parent attend classes or services to fix the reasons why they were brought to court.
-Types of services include: parenting class, domestic violence group for perpetrators 52 weeks, substance abuse course, and individual therapy.
+At the core of the dependency court system is the solution to every case is that a parent attends classes or services to fix the reasons why they were brought to court.
+Types of services include parenting class, domestic violence group for perpetrators 52 weeks, substance abuse course, and individual therapy.
 Parents often get very frustrated because these classes are often like going to traffic school.
 However, it is very smart to accept services that DCFS offers you.
-During the ER workers initial investigation this could be the deciding factor if your child goes into foster care or not.
+During the ER worker’s initial investigation this could be the deciding factor if your child goes into foster care or not.

 Time Frames to Get Children Back

 Time is not on your side in the dependency court.
 As a general rule, you only have as much as 18 months to get your children out of foster care from the day they enter.
 The reason is that the law states children deserve permanency.
 It is not in their best interest to be in foster care without a loving home.
 Click on this link to understand each and every type of dependency court hearing.